LyudmilaKostanyan/vector-vs-list-insert/README.md

 # Vector vs List Insert Performance Comparison

 ## Project Overview
-This project compares the performance of two standard data structures in C++: std::vector<int> and std::list<int>, focusing on the time taken to perform 10,000 insertions in the middle of each container.
-The purpose is to understand the performance differences when repeatedly inserting new elements at the middle of both containers and to explore why std::vector may outperform std::list, despite the need for element shifts.
+This project compares the performance of two standard data structures in C++: ```std::vector<int>``` and ```std::list<int>```, focusing on the time taken to perform 10,000 insertions in the middle of each container.
+The purpose is to understand the performance differences when repeatedly inserting new elements at the middle of both containers and to explore why std::vector may outperform ```std::list```, despite the need for element shifts.

 Additionally, an experiment with a pre-allocated vector is included to assess if pre-allocating memory can improve performance by reducing the number of reallocations required during the insertions.